AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

    >[!NOTE]
    >
    >Your right to use fonts provided by parties other than Adobe is governed by the license agreements provided to you by such parties with those fonts, and is not covered under your license to use Adobe software.
-Adobe recommends that you review and ensure that you are in compliance with all applicable non-Adobe license agreements before using non-Adobe fonts with Adobe software, particularly with respect to use of fonts in a server environment.
+Adobe recommends that you review and ensure that you are in compliance with all applicable non-Adobe license agreements before using non-Adobe fonts with Adobe software, particularly concerning use of fonts in a server environment.
    > When you install new fonts to the fonts folder, restart the AEM Forms instance.
    >